JaiBee365/ProfileProjects/README.md

     Lastly, it backs up the Apache configuration file.

 Note: Before running, make sure to replace placeholder values like 'YOUR_DB_PASSWORD' and 'YOUR_AUTH_KEY' with actual values.

-Feel free to modify or extend this description as needed to fit your project's specifics or any additional details you'd like to convey to the users.